 There are well over 200,000 highway grade crossings in the United States.
 Railroad and transit agencies work in conjunction with local, state and federal agencies to ensure the safety of these highway grade crossings.
 It is important to note that highway authorities are normally responsible for installing and maintaining all advanced warning signals, advanced warning signs and other supplemental signs on roads approaching a grade crossing.
-On the other hand, railroad and transit agencies are responsible for installing and maintaining all maintaining signals, advanced warning signals, warning bells, gate arms and gate mechanisms.
+On the other hand, railroad and transit agencies are responsible for installing and maintaining signage, flashing light signals, warning bells, gate arms and gate mechanisms.